StackVista/stackstate-docs/configure/logging/linux-logs.md

 ```

 {% hint style="info" %}
-From StackState v1.15.0, the version of Elasticsearch used by StackState changed.
+From Rancher Observability v1.15.0, the version of Elasticsearch used by Rancher Observability changed.
 Elasticsearch logs are now saved in `./elasticsearch7`.
 The old `./elasticsearch` subdirectory can be removed to free some disk space.
 {% endhint %}

 ## Log files

-StackState keeps logs in files that have a maximum size of 50 MB.
+Rancher Observability keeps logs in files that have a maximum size of 50 MB.
 When a log file exceeds 50 MB size cap, it's divided into ordered parts, as in the below example:

 ```text
 ./sync: